-This stage of Ofcom's work to measure network performance and the consumer experience of using mobile services is analysing crowdsourced data.
-The methodology utilizes a panel of UK smartphone users who have installed SDK enabled apps on their Android device1.
+Ofcom uses crowdsourced data to measure network performance and the consumer experience of using mobile services.
+The methodology uses a panel of UK smartphone users who have installed SDK-enabled apps on their Android device.
 The data collection framework and panel are developed and managed by umlaut communications GmbH ('umlaut'), and data was licensed to Ofcom. umlaut also managed the collection and aggregation of the collected data and advised on data analysis.